ikjun-jang/Sports-Agency/README.md

 ### Running the server

-From within the `./src` directory first ensure you are working using your created virtual environment.
+From within the root directory first ensure you are working using your created virtual environment.

 To run the server, execute: